maytekir/radiolist-rhythmbox/README.md

 # radiolist-rhythmbox

-Online radio stations entry lists with all SomaFM stations and some Turkish radio stations based on my personal taste for Rhythmbox player which i made it for my personal use.
+Online radio stations entry lists for Rhythmbox player.

+Includes all SomaFM stations and some Turkish radio stations based on my personal taste.

 There are two seperate entry list files; one with SomaFM stations only and the other one is the Turkish stations.